renanreismartins/raft/README.md

 When the Leader receives the Client Command, does not matter if via another Node or straight from the Client, it must append the Command (Message) to its Log, the Log must contain the Current Term of the Leader.
 The Command coming from the Clients should not be aware of the Leader Term, thus a new type might be needed.

 TODO: When adding the new type, it would still be considered a Message, to be handled sequentially.
-A type outside the Message interface would have to be handled before or after the other messages arrivals.
+A type outside the Message interface would have to be handled before or after the other messages arrivals, because it is not part of the same collection.

-The Leader must set the ackLength of itself to the size of its Log: ackLength[log.size] This signals that the Node (itself) has acked the Log until that point.
+The Leader must set the ackLength of itself to the size of its Log: ackLength[log.size], this signals that the Node (itself) has acked the Log until that point.
-Then the Leader myst replicate its Log to all its Peers.
+Then the Leader must replicate its Log to all its Peers.

 TODO: When a non Leader receives a Client Command, it must forward to the Leader.
 The implementation still do not have a mechanism that changes the state of the Followers to know the last elected Leader.